-If you have the extra time to do the packing, loading, and driving on your own, you may be considering renting a truck for your move.
-A low-cost alternative to hiring full-service movers, truck rentals are a great way to save some money.
-However, just like hiring a moving company, renting a truck requires planning and research.
+If you've opted to do a DIY move, you may want to consider these tips on renting a moving truck.
+A low-cost alternative to hiring full-service movers, truck rentals are a great way to save some money; however, they also require planning and research.

-The following tips will help you understand the truck rental process so you can find the best service for the right price.
+The following tips will help you understand how to rent a moving truck and find the best service at affordable rates.

-The first step to renting a truck for your move is determining the size you require.
+The first step to renting a moving truck is determining what size truck you need to rent.
 This will depend on the size of your home and the volume of your belongings.
-While your needs will vary depending on how much furniture or other large items you must move, the following will give you an idea of the size truck you'll need:
+While your needs will vary depending on how much furniture or other large items you're moving, here's an idea of the moving truck sizes you'll need:

 - 26': 4+ bedrooms